Wednesday, November 6, 2024

 Macro view of wire supports

-As saw it on Ebay
+As seen on Ebay

 Anyhow when I get into the overhead assembly I will be giving these a try, don't know how they will go but when I get to that stage it will be shown here.
 Until then I will keep collecting.